denten-books/plain-text/2-device.md

 concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
-"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase at the turn of the century, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.[^ln2-shklov]
+"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase at the turn of the twentieth century, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.[^ln2-shklov]

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used the formal technique of "laying bare the device" often and with relentless clinical precision.
-In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," Nabokov writes:
+In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," Nabokov wrote:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies